-Not everyone likes lamb, but I love it.
+I love lamb.
 It has this distinct, bold flavor that I really enjoy.
-Beef is delicious, of course, but compared with lamb, it’s flavor profile is tame – almost bland.
+Beef is delicious, but its flavor profile is relatively tame compared with lamb.

-The bold flavor of these burgers is complemented perfectly by the mint yogurt sauce.
-It's not just a great combination of flavors, but also of textures - the warm, juicy burger and the cool, creamy sauce.
-Exquisite!
+The bold flavor of these lamb burgers is complemented perfectly by the mint yogurt sauce.
+It's a great combination of flavors and textures - the warm, juicy burgers and the cool, creamy sauce.

-Here's an overview of what you’ll need to make these tasty burgers.
-The exact measurements are included in the recipe card below:
+Here's an overview of the ingredients needed to make these tasty burgers.
+The exact measurements are included in the recipe card below.

-- Greek yogurt: A healthy ingredient.
-I use plain full-fat yogurt.
+- Greek yogurt: I use plain full-fat yogurt.

-- Fresh lemon juice: Freshly squeezed is better than the juice that comes in those little bottles.
+- Fresh lemon juice: Freshly squeezed is best.

-- Minced garlic: Mince it by yourself or use the stuff that comes in a jar.
+- Minced garlic: Mince it yourself (the tasty option) or use the stuff that comes in a jar (the easy option).

-- Kosher salt and black pepper: If using fine salt, you should reduce the amount you use.
-A teaspoon of kosher salt weighs less than a teaspoon of regular salt.
+- Kosher salt and black pepper: If using fine salt, you should reduce the amount you use by half, or the burgers could become too salty.

 For the burgers: